LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="LoginByEmail-post-">Auth Login by Email (POST)</h4>
- This API retrieves a copy of the user data based on the Email <a href="https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/auth-login-by-email" target="_blank">More info</a>
+ This API retrieves a copy of the user data based on the Email.

 ```java